 Your consent is voluntary – you can always change you cookie settings here.

 There are plenty of creepy websites on the internet, but the ones that will really give you goosebumps are the ones that reveal how hard it is to stay private or secure online.
 These creepy websites know everything about you.

-Before we begin, one quick point – naturally, Facebook and Google should be at the top of this list.
+Naturally, Facebook and Google are at the top of this list.
 Both have become titans of business by wringing every bit of data out of you (you can start making your social accounts more private here).
 They’ve been caught lying, spying, and backpedaling to get what they want.
-However, this list is going to focus on new and maybe less-known sites or cases.
+But this list is also going to focus on new and maybe less-known sites or cases.
 Here goes!